oleksiivelychko/go-grpc-service/README.md

-# go-grpc-protobuf
+# go-grpc-service

-### gRPC service implementation is sharing the Protocol Buffer messages.
+### The gRPC service serves external requests are sharing the Protocol Buffer messages.

 Install gRPCurl as `brew install grpcurl` and then test it as:
 ```